Best Wine Clubs for Dad

 Brander Merlot, Los Olivos District

-2018 Brander Merlot, Los Olivos District
+2018 Brander Vineyard and Winery Brander Merlot, Los Olivos District

 I really enjoyed this Merlot which we paired with my spicy Turkey Chili.
 Flavors of dark red fruit, soft tannins, and a medium body made it quite enjoyable.